lmco/mms3-adapter-plugin/SECURITY.md

 generate an indestructible 24hr token every time a PDF generation is requested.

 ### PDF Email
 Intended to leverage an SMTP relay.
-Currently no support for TLS/SSL.
+Currently no TLS/SSL support.

 ### SDVC Connection
 The current plugin configuration does not allow for TLS/SSL support.